Family Law & Divorce Law Firm

 - Services of both parties in child rearing, homemaking, and career building of the other partner.

-While divorce is typically no-fault in Florida, the court will consider fault when determining alimony.
+While divorce is always no-fault in Florida, the court will consider fault when determining alimony.
 If one spouse cheated or did something that reasonably caused the end of the relationship, then the court may order that spouse to pay alimony to the other.

 The court will consider a multitude of factors when establishing alimony.
 A spousal support lawyer can guide you through this process and help you gather information necessary to provide the court.
 If your spouse was at fault in your divorce, then you should work with a divorce attorney to secure a fair outcome at your alimony hearing.